Article written with Ashok Ayar and Zeke Gillman

 A. Scope

-The scope of S.B.
-1047 was narrower, aiming to regulate only the most powerful AI models.
+S.B.1047 aimed to regulate only the most powerful AI models.
 Specifically, it targeted models trained with computational power exceeding 10^26 integer or floating-point operations (FLOPs) and with costs exceeding $100 million.
 It also applied to models developed by fine-tuning an existing model that meets the prior definition, using computational power of at least 3 x 10^25 integer operations or floating-point operations (FLOPs), and costing more than $10 million to train.
-Moreover, S.B.
-1047 specifically targeted developers (i.e. companies that initially train or fine-tune a covered model) while the AI Act targets users or deployers of AI systems.

-However, like the EU AI Act, S.B.
+Like the EU AI Act, S.B.
 1047 had an extensive territorial scope.
 It was intended to apply to any developers making covered models available for use in California, regardless of whether those developers are based in California or if the models were developed, trained, or offered there.
 This approach contrasted with the typical presumption that state laws do not apply beyond state borders.
-Consequently, the bill would have regulated all major AI companies—such as OpenAI, Google, and Anthropic—that make powerful models accessible in California.
+Consequently, the bill would have regulated all major AI companies that make powerful models accessible in California.

 B. Developers’ obligations

 The EU AI Act establishes a range of obligations for AI providers and deployers, with requirements tailored to the type of AI models or systems they offer.[4]
 Providers of “general-purpose AI” (GPAI) models must comply with specific obligations, while those offering GPAI models classified as “systemic risk” face even stricter requirements.
-Systemic-risk general-purpose models are defined, provisionally, as those trained with computational power exceeding 10^25 FLOPs, based on the EU drafters’ assumption that such models possess “high-impact capabilities.”
 Further obligations target AI systems and depend on the AI system’s risk classification: high-risk, “transparency” risk, or low-risk.
-While “transparency” risk AI systems primarily encompass generative AI tools, high-risk AI systems are classified based on their application.
-Specifically, they are considered high risk when used in sensitive sectors, such as healthcare or employee hiring.
-The AI Act also includes a list of AI systems deemed excessively risky, which are prohibited altogether.
+“Transparency” risk AI systems predominantly refer to generative AI tools, whereas high-risk AI systems are identified based on their application in sensitive sectors.
+The AI Act also specifies a list of AI systems considered excessively risky and therefore prohibited outright.
+Examples include social scoring AI systems and systems designed to infer a person’s emotions in workplace or educational contexts.

 Although SB1047 imposed certain obligations on developers of powerful AI models that occasionally mirrored those in the EU AI Act, its underlying rationale was distinct, focusing primarily on the prevention of “critical harms.”